 I just love bike riding through Bologna

-THE BUILDINGS AND ARCHITECTURE OF BOLOGNA
+THE BUILDINGS AND ARCHITECTURE

 Bologna turned on her charm, exhibiting examples of Baroque, Gothic, Neoclassical, Renaissance and Romanesque architecture.
 We tore through those streets like two women possessed, the wind in our hair and architecture and beauty on our mind.
 We drank in the sights of the Basilica San Francesco, Fontana del Nettuno, San Petronio Basilica, The Asinelli Tower just to name a few.